sarahbarron/DevOps-AWS/README.md

 - run the command `./run_newwebserver.py`

-- When the run_newwebserver.py program has completed you can then run the monitor program from the same directory (Assignment1)
+- When the run_newwebserver.py program has completed you can then run the monitor program from the same directory (Assignment1).
+You can run it two ways the first way:

-- run the command `./aws/cloudwatch/monitor.py`
+  `./aws/cloudwatch/monitor.py`

+   The second way is by passing the instance id as a parametere

+   `./aws/cloudwatch/monitor.py instanceid`

 _______________
 ### What I completed